wkumari/draft-wkumari-opsawg-sdi/README.md

-   configure the devices before shipping it; asking the smart-hands to install a terminal server; providing a minimal, unsecured configuration and using that to bootstrap to a complete configuraiotn, etc but these are often clumsy and have security issues - for example, in the terminal server case, the console port connection could be easily snooped.
+   configure the devices before shipping it; asking the smart-hands to install a terminal server; providing a minimal, unsecured configuration and using that to bootstrap to a complete configuration, etc; but these are often clumsy and have security issues - for example, in the terminal server case, the console port connection could be easily snooped.